 This award is given annually to a mathematician (or group of mathematicians) who has made significant contributions of lasting value to mathematics education.
-Priorities of the award include recognition of:

-Letters of nomination may be submitted by one or more individuals.
+Nomination Procedure: Letters of nomination may be submitted by one or more individuals.
 The letter of nomination should describe the significant contributions made by the nominee(s) and provide evidence of the impact these contributions have made on the teaching and learning of mathematics.
 The letter of nomination should not exceed two pages, and may include supporting documentation not to exceed three additional pages.
 A brief curriculum vitae for each nominee should also be included.
 The non-winning nominations will automatically be reconsidered, without further updating, for the awards to be presented over the next two years.

-The Award for Impact on the Teaching and Learning of Mathematics was established by the AMS Committee on Education in 2013.
+About the Prize The Award for Impact on the Teaching and Learning of Mathematics was established by the AMS Committee on Education in 2013.
 The endowment fund that supports the award was established in 2012 by a contribution from Kenneth I. and Mary Lou Gross in honor of their daughters Laura and Karen.